E-Commerce Competitor Analysis: Understanding What Works

 You don't track competitor pricing.
 You don't know if you're overpriced or leaving money on table.
 Track 3-5 comparable products monthly.
 Understanding margin differences informs positioning.

-Mistake 5: Not Analyzing Their Customer Experience
+Mistake 5: Not Analysing Their Customer Experience

 You look at website.
 You don't buy.
 You don't experience email sequences or checkout.
 Spend £50 buying from each competitor.
 Experience their full funnel.